Anand09-in/Ocular_Disease_Recognition/README.md

 3. Implementing an ensemble learning approach to combine the predictions of multiple models for improved accuracy and robustnes

 ## Conclusion
-Automating ocular disease detection using deep learning models, LBP preprocessing, and vision transformer techniques shows promising results for early diagnosis and effective treatment.
+Ocular disease detection using deep learning models, LBP preprocessing, and vision transformer techniques shows promising results for early diagnosis and effective treatment.
 By utilizing state-of-the-art methodologies, this project contributes to advancing the field of medical image analysis and has the potential to assist clinicians in providing timely and accurate diagnoses to patients with various ocular diseases.